 Rush Excellence in Eustachian Tube Surgery

-- Among the best in the U.S. for ENT services: U.S. News & World Report has ranked Rush University Medical Center’s otorhinolaryngology, head and neck surgery program among the best in the nation.
+- Among the best in the U.S. for ENT services: U.S. News & World Report has ranked Rush University Medical Center’s otorhinolaryngology - head and neck surgery program among the nation's best.
 This accolade confirms that you can expect safe, high-quality care and better-than-average outcomes at Rush.

 - Advanced diagnostic technology: Thanks to their use of nasopharyngoscopy (nasal endoscopy), Rush specialists can quickly and accurately pinpoint the cause of eustachian tube dysfunction.
 A catheter fitted with a tiny camera is inserted through the nose and gently guided down the back of the nose.
 This gives your doctor an up-close view of eustachian tube swelling or narrowing.

 - Research-driven care: Rush ENT specialists don’t just offer advanced treatments — they also help develop and refine them.
 Our physician-scientists lead clinical trials to test new treatments for eustachian tube dysfunction.
 They’ve also helped develop guidelines for other providers to use when diagnosing patulous eustachian tubes.